donghyun18/AI-Mood-Diary/README.md

 ## 📝 Project Overview

-This project is a redesigned and upgraded version of the previous **Mood Diary** application.
+This project is a designed and upgraded version of the normal **Mood Diary** application.
 It was migrated to **Vite + TypeScript + Tailwind CSS**, and enhanced with:

 <br>